stfnwong/slzlm/README.md

 work with poetry yet and perhaps never will, so don't do anything else.

-As of this writing, to get the python packages built do
+Building the python packages requires that we invoke

 `python setup.py build_ext -i`

 This creates the shared object file in the root folder.
-NOTE: this is a shit place to put this, and anyway it fails in the test because obviously we can't find it.
+This step is now folded into the Makefile under the target `python` (eg: `make python` will run this).
+I have written the Makefile so that `python` is a target of `all`, so it should be sufficient to run

+`make all`

+to get everything built.
+This has really only been tested on my laptop (Manjaro Linux 6.1.41-1 x86_64), and even then I am using the soon-to-be-deprecated `imp` module to get everything loaded in python, which is almost certainly not what I am supposed to be doing.

 TODO: There is loads of real packaging to do for this, and I probably have to move away from my usual handy-dandy Makefile and use `cmake` or something.